 5 Strategies for Planning a Successful Intervention

-Though no two people will respond in the same way to a given intervention strategy, concerned family members should remember a few key things.
+Though no two people will respond similarly to a given intervention strategy, concerned family members should remember a few key things.
 Most importantly, the focus of the intervention is your loved one.
 The goal is to get them help.
 It’s important not to take anything they say or do personally.
 The more you focus on the goal and the well-being of your loved one, the more effective your strategy will be.

 Preparation is vital when planning an intervention.
 Here are five strategies that will help you along the way…

-Avoid Times When Your Loved One Is Under the Influence
+Choose the Right Timing: Avoid When Your Loved One Is Under the Influence

 Prepare for Different Outcomes

-An interventionist will help you prepare for the many different scenarios that might unfold.
+An interventionist will help you prepare for the many scenarios that might unfold.
 Ideally, a person will accept what is being said to them and be open to taking the next step.
-Make plans with your interventionist so that your loved one can go immediately to a treatment center.
+Plan with your interventionist so your loved one can immediately visit a treatment center.
 Right after an intervention is the best time to begin treatment.
 However, you should be ready for other reactions, and your group should have a plan for what to do if your loved one does not react in the way you are hoping.
-You may have to do some compromising in the event the individual is prepared to receive help but has some requests or conditions.
-Your consultant will help you navigate this so you can avoid some of the pitfalls that often occur when we are trying to encourage someone to seek help.
+You may have to compromise if the individual is prepared to receive help but has some requests or conditions.
+Your consultant will help you navigate this to avoid pitfalls that often occur when encouraging someone to seek help.

 Remember that an intervention is only the beginning of your loved one’s journey.
 Planning a successful intervention might also be the first step you take when helping them move forward.
-Ongoing follow-up is essential, especially if your loved one isn’t receptive to the idea of treatment.
-A professional will be able to help you consider the next course of action, guiding you through the preparation and execution of the intervention and into the treatment process and the aftercare stages of recovery.
+Ongoing follow-up is essential, especially if your loved one isn’t receptive to treatment.
+A professional can help you consider the next course of action, guiding you through the preparation and execution of the intervention and into the treatment process and the aftercare stages of recovery.

 Interventions are not what you see on television.
 It is not the time to air your grievances or put someone in their place.
 These discussions can easily become emotional and turbulent if proper considerations aren’t made beforehand.
 It’s essential to make the situation as drama-free as possible.
 You are trying to convey how your loved one’s condition is affecting them so they can accept the fact that they need help.

 This process is about communication, not confrontation.
-Concerned family members should consult with a professional so they can be sure they are following the best practices.
-This is an opportunity to help someone who desperately needs it.
-You want to be sure you give it the best possible chance for a positive outcome.
+Concerned family members should consult with a professional to ensure they are following the best practices.
+This is an opportunity to help someone who desperately needs it, and you want to be sure you give it the best possible chance for a positive outcome.

 At R&A Therapeutic Partners Raymond Estefania and Ana Moreno specialize in substance use and mental health disorder evaluations, treatment, intervention and therapeutic/educational consulting for clients throughout the greater South Florida area, as well as nationally and internationally.
 For more resources and information please visit Therapeutic-Partners.com or on Facebook.